Small Claims Court Process

 Posted By Balatidis Legal Services On 09-05-2020

-Small Claims Court Process The process of commencing a proceeding at the Small Claims Court is complex and intricate.
+Small Claims Court Process from a Small Claims Court Paralegal The process of commencing a proceeding at the Small Claims Court is complex and intricate.
 Below is a brief summary of the basic steps that make up the Small Claims Court process:

 - Filing a Plaintiffs Claim – this is the first step to commence proceedings at the Small Claims Court.
 The Plaintiff drafts a Claim, files it with the Court of appropriate jurisdiction and serves it on the Defendant.